A Phase III Randomized Trial Comparing Adjuvant MK-3475 (Pembrolizumab) to Standard of Care Observation in Completely Resected Merkel Cell Carcinoma

 Stage I Participants with negative sentinel lymph node biopsy are ineligible.
 Participants who have a positive biopsy or for whom no biopsy was done are eligible.

-Participants with distant metastatic disease (stage IV) are not eligible.
+Participants with distant metastatic disease (stage IV) are ineligible.

 The primary tumor must have grossly negative margins (Microscopically positive margins are allowed)